B4si1/B4si1/README.md

 # Hello, World! 👋

-I'm Basil, a passionate coding hobbyist from the dirt.
+Basil, a passionate coding hobbyist from the dirt.
 Welcome to my GitHub profile!

 ## GitHub Stats